DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 # R Primer

-Scope: text files with a “.R” or ".Rnd" extension that contain code for executing programs in the R language
+Scope: text files with a “.R” or ".Rmd" extension that contain code for executing programs in the R language

 |   Topic   |   Description   |
 | :------------- | :------------- |